in28minutes/in28minutes.github.io/_posts/2017-12-26-spring-boot-exception-handling-for-rest-services-top20.md

 ## Project Code Structure

-Following screenshot shows the structure of the project we will create.
+Following screen shot shows the structure of the project we will create.
 ![Image](/images/SpringBootExceptionHandling-ProjectStructure.png "CRUDServiceWithHibernate")

 A few details: